rocker-org/rocker/README.md

 #### Debian-based

 After experimenting with creating containers based on both Debian and Ubuntu, we are now focusing on using just Debian.
 For users, the experience is essentially identical.
-For us, Debian's testing distribution gives us a trusted source in the form of rolling releases, with software which is often slightly ahead of what it in Ubuntu.
-Moreover, we do not have to create two (near identical) sets of Dockerfile, and manage only half the containers.
+For us, Debian's testing distribution provides us with a trusted source in the form of rolling releases containing software which is often slightly ahead of what it in Ubuntu.
+Moreover, we do not have to create two (near identical) sets of Dockerfiles, and need to manage builds for only half the containers.

-User who want to deploy Ubuntu instead can easily modify our Dockerfiles.
+Users who want to deploy Ubuntu instead can easily modify our Dockerfiles to do so.

 ### License